 We also consider it essential to preserve a vibrant, ‘home-grown and locally-owned‘ district.
-Many businesses on the Avenue are locally-owned and three out of five are owned by women or minorities.
-You can find all of Myrtle Avenue’s locally owned businesses listed in the Shopping or Dining directories.
+More than 8 out of 10 businesses on Myrtle Avenue are independently-owned, and 70%+ are owned by women and/or minorities.

 - Manage an e-mail listserv where merchants share information on safety and security issues, contractor recommendations, marketing opportunities, grants and more

-- Develop a targeted strategy to support businesses impacted by construction of the Myrtle Plaza
+- Developed a multi-faceted strategy to support businesses impacted by a large wave of construction from 2014-2017 on the Clinton Hill section of Myrtle Avenue

-- Disseminate relevant new or changing policies on issues affecting small businesses
+- Disseminate information on new or changing policies that impact small businesses

 We strongly encourage Myrtle Avenue businesses to contact us for a range of pro bono and other assistance that may be available to them.
 Below are a few resources that may be of interest to the wider small business community: